The Simple Thyroid Goiter Guide: Symptoms, Causes, Treatments & More

 Imagine what happens to your ankle if you twist it or imagine what happens to virtually any part of your body if you undergo minor trauma.

 The first thing that happens is that it swells up due to inflammation which in this case is actually a normal response.

 Now imagine this process occurring in your thyroid gland from either an infection, trauma or an autoimmune disease.

-It's easy to see how inflammation may result in "swelling" and therefore enlargement of your thyroid gland.
+It's easy to see how inflammation may result in "swelling" and, therefore, an enlargement of your thyroid gland.

-The difficult part about thyroiditis is that it is a non specific condition and many disease may result in inflammation to the thyroid gland.
+The difficult part about thyroiditis is that it is a non-specific condition and many diseases may result in inflammation to the thyroid gland.